josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 Once you've created that file, you can actually visit `/blog` or `/blog/anything-here`, and you won't get a 404.
 Our dynamic page is handling _all_ unmatched the routes inside of the `/blog` folder for us.
 (And since we don't have an index file or any other sub-pages, _all_ `/blog` routes are currently unmatched.)

-This file will be responsible for loading the current blog post.
+We'll load our actual post content in this file.
 It will _work_ basically like a nested layout file, but since it only matches specific post slugs, it won't interfere with the index route we'll create in a bit.

 ### Server-side loading